metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/02-metaplex.md

 Things get a little complex when participation NFTs come into play.
 When a participation NFT has a fixed price, it is only paid in the case of non-winners.
 What they first do is cancel their bid, getting a refund, and then they redeem their participation bid with the `redeem_participation_bid` endpoint.
 This charges them the fixed price and dumps those funds into the `accept_payment` account.
 At intervals, someone must come and turn the crank to dump the proceeds to the creators of the Participation NFT from the latest redeemers of that NFT because they will only receive proceeds as people come and redeem and pay for them.

 Note because our front end implementation chooses to use SOL instead of a generic SPL token, we use a Wrapped SOL ATA account for creators.
-They are then forced to use a drop down menu to liquidate and close the Wrapped SOL ATA account when they next login, absorbing the Wrapped SOL back into their normal SOL wallets.
+They are then forced to use a drop-down menu to liquidate and close the Wrapped SOL ATA account when they next log in, absorbing the Wrapped SOL back into their normal SOL wallets.
 If you choose not to use SOL in your implementation, you will not have this difficulty.

 ### Validation